June 11, 2025, 12:56 pm | Read time: 4 minutes

 The storyline changes depending on the decisions you make throughout.
 The battles, in turn, are turn-based and take place on a grid where you move and execute maneuvers turn by turn.

-“The Banner Saga” received many positive reviews, including for its unique look and great music.
-It’s also noteworthy that it is a small, independent production–the development studio Stoic was funded with the help of Kickstarter.
+“The Banner Saga” received many positive reviews, including praise for its unique look and great music.
+Notably, it is a small, independent production–the development studio Stoic was funded with the help of Kickstarter.

 Heroes of Might and Magic 5